Gargibajpai/FundGuard-Project/README.md

 #  APPROACH & SOLUTION
 FundGuard is a Flask-based web application that allows users to upload CSV files containing government tender data.
 It analyzes the data using Pandas and flags potentially suspicious entries based on:

-Excessive final cost (Final Cost > 1.5 × Estimated Cost)

-Frequent vendor wins (same vendor wins more than 3 tenders)

-The app offers an interactive dashboard and risk report to support transparency and audit-readiness.
+-Excessive final cost (Final Cost > 1.5 × Estimated Cost) -Frequent vendor wins (same vendor wins more than 3 tenders) -The app offers an interactive dashboard and risk report to support transparency and audit-readiness.

 #  FEATURES
   - Upload and analyze CSV files containing tender data